Friday 24 April 2020

 - We've joined up with other health sector organisations to make the case together.

 - We've collated evidence for our campaigning work via two surveys measuring the impact of the pandemic on dental businesses and the £50k threshold on associates.
 Your responses has been hugely valuable in helping us articulate the ramifications for private practices in particular.
-We've secured widespread media coverage as a result which you can read more about via our In the news page.
+We've secured widespread media coverage as a result.

 - We have been making the case directly to Members of Parliament and many of you have helped us by writing to your own MPs.
 Thank you for that, it's really helpful for MPs to hear directly from their constituents.
 In Scotland, Wales and Northern Ireland, we have also been writing to MPs and devolved administrations to argue the case on your behalf.